sfi0zy/sfi0zy.github.io/_posts/2019-07-30-another-scroll-animation.markdown

 thumb: "/images/d49801b1faf52d6abcfb137d3f83a2de.jpg"
 ---

 Just another scroll animation.
-It's based on <a href='https://sfi0zy.github.io/codepen/scroll-example'>this one</a>, but works in the opposite direction.
-I got the idea from <a href='https://toster.ru/q/652712'>this question</a>.
-The animation is quite simple, but it can be used in different situations and I think it's a good idea to save it for the future.
+It's based on [this one](https://sfi0zy.github.io/codepen/scroll-example), but it works in the opposite direction.

-{% include codepen.html hash="wVJBGB" height="577" %}
+{% include codepen.html hash="wVJBGB" %}

-UPD: Found an article about this trick: <a href='https://programmer.group/5d6641e54727f.html'>programmer.group/5d6641e54727f.html</a>.